-Below, I’ve outlined a step-by-step guide for creating a content marketing plan for your business.
+Below, I’ve outlined a step-by-step guide for creating a content marketing programme for your business.
 But before you start putting your strategy together, it’s important to know that my outline isn’t a band-aid fix.
 Every content plan needs to be unique to your business, because it’s dependant on your goals, buyer personas, overall business strategy, and even on the people implementing the plan.

-With that in mind, I hope you enjoy the seven step content marketing plan outlined below.
-If you have anything to add to my plan, or questions about a certain step, let me know in the comments below.
+With that in mind, I hope you enjoy the seven steps to develop a content marketing plan outlined below.
+If you have anything to add to my plan or questions about a certain step, let me know in the comments below.

 Every strategy has an outcome, and you need to know what you want yours to be.
 What do you want to achieve with your content marketing or even with the particular piece of content you’re working on currently?

 You want to get as granular and specific as you can in this first step, because it will govern the rest of your content marketing strategy (or it should).
-Try to come up with SMART goals.
-This means identifying one or more KPIs (key performance indicators) that you want to reach, set a date as to when you want this to happen by, and briefly record how you expect this to affect your business’s growth.
+Try to come up with SMART goals .
+This means identifying one or more key performance indicators (KPIs) that you want to reach, set a date as to when you want this to happen by, and briefly record how you expect this to affect your business’s growth.
 Your strategy might only have one goal, or many, but it’s important to flesh out each one as much as you can.

 Resources for setting up your content marketing goals are: